 This is a battle of sturdy plastic vs metallic ramps and both have their benefits and shortcomings.

-Ramps made of PVC are durable, long-lasting and obviously waterproof which make them a great choice for outdoor use.
+Ramps made of PVC are durable, long-lasting and obviously waterproof which makes them a great choice for outdoor use.
 These plastic dog ramps are extremely easy to clean and disinfect since PVC isn’t a place bacterias like to call home.
 However, PVC ramps tend to be much less solid compared to their metallic counterpart therefore, they are a great choice for smaller dogs or very occasional uses.

 Similarly, metallic dog ramps are usually heavier, more stable and definitely more durable.
 They do very well with frequent use and will handle small to giant dogs with no problem at all.
-However, you’ve got to be stronger to carry them around, or leave them in the car.
+However, you’ve got to be stronger to carry them around or leave them in the car.
 Plus, metallic ramps may rust with too much rain.

 Most indoor ramps are made from wood and these are the top choice if exclusively left in your own home.
 They usually look the part with most interior designs!